Setting (and Keeping) Healthy Resolutions for the New Year

 2. Set micro-goals to keep you on track

 Imagine working tirelessly towards one major achievement for an entire year with little acknowledgement of the progress you’ve made along the way.
 Now imagine regularly celebrating small successes on your journey to a bigger accomplishment.
 Which of those scenarios sounds easier to sustain?

-While establishing lasting healthy habits is critical to transforming your lifestyle, it’s important to be realistic about behavior change.
+While establishing lasting healthy habits is critical to transforming your lifestyle, it’s important to be realistic about behaviour change.
 Maybe you want to reverse prediabetes or focus on weight management in the new year – these are bold, health-focused goals, but they lack direction and set high expectations.
 If you try to do too much at once, it can feel too big to manage, and if you set a lofty goal, you can become frustrated when you aren’t seeing the results you want as quickly as you’d like.
 By creating micro-goals to help you stay focused on your New Year’s resolutions, you will see the progress you’re making and know that what you’re doing is working.
-Conversely, you’ll be able to identify what is not working and course–correct early so that you stay on track in achieving your long-term goal.
+Conversely, you’ll be able to identify what is not working and course-correct early so that you stay on track in achieving your long-term goal.

 3. Find the right supports

 There’s no denying that 2020 was a tough year.
 Many of us had to adapt to working from home (and spending countless hours on Zoom calls), while also homeschooling children, or were risking our personal safety to work on the front lines in the midst of the pandemic.
 Furthermore, gyms were closed, working parents lacked access to childcare, work-life balance disappeared and many faced financial worries.
 As a result, healthy eating habits, exercise routines and time spent practicing self-care decreased while stress levels and less-than-ideal lifestyle habits increased.
 After more than nine months of this new way of living, it can be difficult to break these maladaptive habits and stick to new resolutions.